 Although the Company has no official policy in this respect, it has been the Company's practice to make equity-based awards to our executive officers on an annual basis.
 Prior to January 1, 2017, grants of annual stock option awards to employees typically vested on a quarterly basis, ratably, over three years and had a ten year term.
 In 2016, the Compensation Committee approved the application of a new standard vesting schedule for annual and new hire stock option grants for grants made on or after January 1, 2017, with such grants to typically vest on a quarterly basis, over four years, with new hire grants having a one year cliff vest for 25% of the option award with the remainder vesting monthly over the following three years.
-In 2018, the Compensation Committee approved the application of a standard vesting schedule for both new hire and annual employee stock option grants, with such grants having a one year cliff vest for 25% of the option award with the remaining 75% of the option award vesting monthly over the remaining three years.
+In 2018, the Compensation Committee approved the application of a standard vesting schedule for both new hire grants having a one year.
+In 2018, the Compensation Committee approved the application of a standard vesting schedule for both new hire grants having a one year schedule for both new hire and annual employee stock option grants, with such grants having a one year cliff vest for 25% of the option award vesting monthly over the remaining three years.
 Additionally, all stock option awards are priced based upon the closing price of the Company's common stock on the date of grant.
 In 2018, the Compensation Committee implemented a practice of providing a portion of the annual time-based equity grants in the form of RSUs that vest on an annual basis, ratably, over four years.
 For 2020, approximately 25% of the executive officers' annual time based equity grants (utilizing a 2 for 1 ratio) were provided in the form of RSUs, with the other approximate 75% being provided in the form of stock options, all awards vesting pursuant to the above-described vesting schedule.
 RSU grants prior to 2018 did not have a standardized vesting schedule and instead were subject to vesting determinations at the time of grant on an award by award basis, typically with a minimum 12 month vesting period.
-PSU grants vest upon achievement of certain corporate objectives.
-Annual equity-based awards to our executive officers are reviewed by the Compensation Committee in light of Company goal attainment, executive officer performance evaluations and peer group data.
-Prior year actual gains from the exercise of vested equity grants are not considered in the determination of current year compensation.
+PSU